 A budget in Australia is like splurging in places like Southeast Asia, but a budget trip can be done if you’re smart, know what to budget for and plan.

 The easiest way to save money is on food and drinks.
 It can be difficult because drinking is a huge part of travel down the East Coast but save your money for some of the more expensive experiences instead.

 Eating about can cost you anywhere from $5 at fast food restaurants to $15 at sit down restaurants with a lunch special to $20+ for dinner.
 When buying your food from grocery stores and cooking you can spend as little as $6 a day!
 I’m proof, I did this while living in Melbourne.

 For drinks pre-drink before going out by picking up booze at bottleshops such as Dan Murphy’s where you can stock up on Goon, boxed wine for around $15.
 But expect a hangover and I can’t claim that it tastes delicious.
 When going out use an app like Happiest Hour to help you find the closest drink deals around.

 Australia Road Trip

-Travel is Australia is the easiest with the next best option, getting a bus pass.
+Travel in Australia is the easiest with the next best option, getting a bus pass.
 The most popular companies are Greyhound and Premier that travel not just along the East Coast but across the entire country.
 There are passes available based on kilometres travelled and hop on hop off passes.
 The main difference is that with a kilometres pass you can back track, with a hop on hop off pass you can’t.
-I personally recommend the hop on hop off as it works out cheaper and gives you 90 days of use between point A to B. A Melbourne to Cairns pass will cost $549 with Greyhound but that is all of your travel covered!
+I personally recommend the hop on hop off as it works out cheaper and gives you 90 days of use between point A to B. A Sydney to Cairns pass will start at $410 with Greyhound but that is all of your travel covered!